codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a droid that takes the long way around?
-R2 detour.
+The shovel was a ground-breaking invention.

 ## Daily Trivia

-.at is the top-level domain for what country?
+Which of these names was an actual codename for a cancelled Microsoft project?
- 1. Austria
+ 1. Enceladus
- 2. Australia
+ 2. Pollux
- 3. Argentina
+ 3. Saturn
- 4. Angola
+ 4. Neptune

 <details>
   <summary>Answer</summary>
-  Austria
+  Neptune
 </details>